Ampol: Management

 Julian Segal was the CEO of Caltex Australia for almost 11 years from July 2009 until 2 March 2020.
 CFO Matthew Halliday was appointed as interim CEO until he was appointed permanent CEO of Ampol on 29 June 2020.

 Oil refineries

 After the closure of Kurnell Refinery for conversion in 2014, the only Ampol oil refinery remaining in Australia is the Lytton Oil Refinery.

 Fuel brand

 The Vortex fuel brand was launched internationally across Caltex in 1999, and to Caltex Australia in August 2000.
 After Techron was launched across Caltex in 2006, Caltex Australia continued to sell Vortex fuels instead of Techron.

 As part of the rebranding to Ampol, the Vortex fuel brand was replaced by Amplify.

 Service stations

-As of June 2025, there are more than 1,900 Ampol-branded service stations across Australia, including those operated by EG Australia.
+As of June 2025, there are more than 1,800 Ampol-branded service stations across Australia, including those operated by EG Australia.

+Additionally, since late 2023, Ampol have been converting some sites to a new self-serve fuel service known as U-Go.
+The brand has been introduced on sites across Australia and New Zealand.
+Within Australia, the conversions have been happening in New South Wales, Queensland, Victoria, South Australia and Western Australia.

 Current subsidiaries

 Ampol Singapore

 In 2012, Caltex Australia wanted to establish an overseas trading arm to enable the importation of petrol into Australia.
 This was largely due to the decision to close Kurnell Refinery.
 As Chevron Corporation already operate the Caltex brand overseas in areas like Singapore, Caltex Australia opted to name their Singaporean business after their former Australian business, Ampol.
 It commenced trading in October 2013, and the Kurnell Refinery closed in 2014.